 The large body of epidemiological evidence about total fat content, fatty acids and human health show that major groups of fatty acids are associated with diverse health effects.
 When the diet lacks adequate amounts of specific fatty acids, deficiency symptoms will arise as specific clinical entities.
 Conversely, increased content of saturated fatty acids may result in dyslipidemia.

-Characteristics of linoleic acid
+Metabolism of linoleic acid

-Linoleic acid keeps the skin impermeable to water, but to exert other effects the compound must undergo specific metabolism.
-First step is conversion to gama-linolenic acid by delta-6-desaturation.
+Linoleic acid maintains the skin's impermeability to water; however, to exert its other effects on the body, linoleic acid must undergo specific metabolic processes.
+The first step in the metabolism of linoleic acid is converted to gama-linolenic acid by delta-6-desaturation.
 Gama-linolenic acid is subsequently converted to dihomo-gamma-linolenic acid, which is in turn converted to arachidonic acid.

 Health benefits of conjugated linoleic acids

-Recommended CLA daily intake is currently between 0.35 and 1 g per day.
+Recommended CLA daily intake is currently between 0.35 and 1 gram (g) per day.
 More controlled studies of CLA usage in defined populations are needed, as possible health consequences of prolonged treatment periods are unknown at the moment.
 Mutual comparisons of different and well-defined mixtures of isomers are also essential to secure long-term effects and safety.